dchrostowski/investopedia_simulator_api/README.md

 This is very much a work-in-progress.
 Very messy and unusuabe currently.
 I'm throwing around some designs.
 Trading long and short positions currently works quite nicely, but everything else needs an overhaul.

 ## Authentication
 Investopedia put a recaptcha puzzle thing on their login page.
-This was easily circumvented by including a session cookie in the http request.
-The session cookie has the name UI4 and just needs to be passed in to the InvestopediaSimulator API class which will put the cookie into a Session singleton.
-(I'm probably going to change it from a singleton and use a class decorator or instance variable or something.)
+This was easily circumvented by getting a human being to solve the captcha.
+After clicking on traffic lights 0-67 times, you will finally see the cookie.
+Just copy the value and pass it to the InvestopediaSimulatorAPI constructor.
 ### Security considerations
 **Don't fork this repo and publish your cookie for the whole world to see.
 Anyone with that string can access your account.**  For your convenience I added auth_cooke.json to .gitignore.
 If you plan on forking this to a publicly accessible repository then you should probably put your cookie in that untracked file and read from it.